BiAPoL/blog/docs/stefan_hahmann/elephant_server_installation_windows/readme.md

 [Docker Desktop](https://www.docker.com/products/docker-desktop) is a tool that allows you to run Docker containers on your local machine.
 Docker containers are lightweight, standalone, executable packages of software that include everything needed to run an application: code, runtime, system tools, system libraries and settings.
 Docker Desktop is available for Windows and Mac.
 You can download it [here](https://www.docker.com/products/docker-desktop).
 Please make sure that you have installed and started Docker Desktop before proceeding.
+Sometimes, it is needed to restart your machine after docker installation.
 You will need to sign in to Docker Desktop with your Docker account.

 ### Windows Subsystem for Linux (WSL)